globalise-huygens/lab.globalise.huygens.knaw.nl/docs/index.md

 - [Viewer for transcriptions](experiments/htr-viewer.md) of the c.
 5 million pages of VOC documents that comprise the GLOBALISE corpus.
 - [Visualization of places](experiments/places-visualization.md) occurring in the c.
 5 million pages of VOC documents that comprise the GLOBALISE corpus.
+- [Search interface for the General Missives of the VOC](experiments/blacklab-search-interface-general-missives.md), as edited and published in 14 book volumes over the period 1960-2017.
+- [Text Fabric representation of the General Missives of the VOC](experiments/text-fabric-general-missives.md), especially suited for computational analysis of this corpus.